SamuelJennings/django-content-license/README.md

 Django Content License is a simple app that allows you to associate a content license with a model instance and display appropriate attribution in your HTML templates.

+> [!NOTE]
+> There is already a published package similar in purpose to this one: [django-licensing](https://pypi.org/project/django-licensing/).
+Please see the [quick comparison](#comparison-with-django-licensing) below for why I chose to create a new one.

 ## What's included?

 ### License Model